Hialeah, Florida: Economy

+While most of the manufacturing and cloth industries that made Hialeah an industrial city in the 1970s–1980s have disappeared, new electronics and technology businesses have reinvigorated the local economy.
 Westland Mall contains over 100 stores and several restaurants.
-Macy's with a Starbucks in it, IHOP, and J. C. Penney are the main anchor stores located at the mall, while restaurants include Fuddruckers, IHOP, Los Ranchos Steakhouse, Chili's, Manchu Wok, Cuban Guys, Edy's.

 Telemundo, the second largest Spanish-language TV network in the United States, was headquartered at 2340 West 8th Avenue in Hialeah until 2018.

-Recreation
+Parks and recreation

 In March 2009, it was announced that a $40–$90 million restoration project was set to begin within the year on the Hialeah Park Race Track.
-On May 7, 2009 the Florida legislature agreed to a deal with the Seminole Tribe of Florida that allowed Hialeah Park to operate slot machines and run Quarter Horse races.
-The historic racetrack reopened on November 28, 2009 but only for Quarter Horse races.
+On May 7, 2009, the Florida legislature agreed to a deal with the Seminole Tribe of Florida that allowed Hialeah Park to operate slot machines and run Quarter Horse races.
+The historic racetrack reopened on November 28, 2009, but only for Quarter Horse races.
 The park installed slot machines in January 2010 as part of a deal to allow for two calendar seasons of racing.
 The races went on all the way until February 2, 2010.
 Only a portion of the park has been restored, and an additional $30 million will be needed to complete this first phase of the project.
 The full transformation is expected to cost $1 billion since the plan includes a complete redevelopment of the surrounding area including the construction of an entertainment complex to include a hotel, restaurants, casinos, stores and a theater.
 In June 2010 concerns were raised over the preservation of Hialeah Park's historical status, as the planned development threatens to hurt Hialeah Park's status as a National Historic Landmark.

 The City of Hialeah is home to three tennis centers, five public swimming pools and aquatic centers, and more than 14 public parks totaling more than 100 acre combined.
 Milander Park features a municipal auditorium and a 10,000 seat football stadium.

 Amelia Earhart Park also serves the Hialeah community.
 Located just south of the Opa Locka Airport, the park consists of 515 acres, including a five-acre Bark Park for dogs.
 It offers a variety of amenities, programs and activities including mountain biking, soccer, Tom Sawyer's Play Island and Bill Graham Farm Village.
 It also houses the new Miami Watersports Complex, which offers cable and boat wakeboarding, waterskiing, wake surfing, kneeboarding and paddleboarding.

+Starting in 2022 the city has worked on developing the "Leah Arts district" centered around the Factory Town concert venue including bars, music venues, and other entertainment themed businesses.